 Middle East Crisis Response Guidance - For students, SUs, officers and student groups

-Our simple message is that we stand against terrorism, war, and violence against all human beings.
-We believe that international law must be adhered to.
-Israeli and Palestinian people have the right to live in peace and prosperity, free from terrorism, free from occupation, free from violence, free from fear.
+Unimaginable violence and suffering have taken place in Israel and Palestine on, and since October 7th 2023.
+We stand against terrorism, war, occupation, and violence.
+Palestinian and Israeli people have the right to live in peace and prosperity, free from terrorism, free from occupation, free from violence, and free from fear.

-So for NUS and SUs this is a moment to support students, stand firm in tackling hate-speech and abuse, and de-escalate fear and tension on campus.
+For NUS, SUs, Unis and Colleges this is a moment to support students, stand firm in tackling hate-speech and abuse, and de-escalate fear and tension on campus.

-For students this is a moment to show leadership by speaking and acting with compassion and sensitivity for fellow students no matter their identity or their politics.
+For students this is a moment to show leadership by showing compassion and sensitivity to fellow students no matter their identity or politics.

 What is NUS doing?